Published on Saturday 22 October 2016 02:44

 Cost of Ownership

 The Cross Country doesn't return quite as impressive fuel economy as the standard V40, but there's not too much in it.
-Take the D4 version as an example.
-The stock V40 D4 records a combined fuel economy figure of 65.7mpg and the Cross Country model drops that marginally to 64mpg for a manual car.
-Fitting an automatic gearbox hobbles the figure to 54mpg.
-But what of the 'proper' Cross Country, the T5?
-That manages 194g/km and 34mpg on the combined cycle but I've driven a lot of these five-cylinder units and know that if you put any demand on the turbocharger, that figure heads south pretty sharpish.
+Take the D4 'Drive E' 2WD diesel version as an example.
+The stock V40 D4 records a combined fuel economy figure of 74.3mpg and the Cross Country model drops that marginally to 70.6mpg for a manual car, with 104g/km of CO2.
+Fitting an automatic gearbox hobbles the figure to 65.7mpg.
+But what of the 'proper' Cross Country, the 4WD 2.5-litre T5?
+That manages 149g/km of CO2, a figure unmatched by any potential rival.

-The D2 version is the star performer as far as economy and emissions are concerned, recording 99g/km and an average fuel figure of 74.3mpg, both of which are absolutely brilliant for a relatively high-riding and sizeable vehicle.
+The 'Drive-E' D2 version is a star performer as far as economy and emissions are concerned, recording 96g/km and an average fuel figure of around 75mpg, both of which are absolutely brilliant for a relatively high-riding and sizeable vehicle.
 The public has taken to the V40 and as such, it commands excellent residual values, with the D3 diesel model of the Cross Country expected to be worth over 50 per cent of its original price after three years and 30,000 miles.